Turkey Pastrami

 - Use mild chips to smoke.
 Complement the turkey’s natural flavors by smoking the breasts with mild hardwood chips or pellets, like cherry, apple, or hickory.

 - Add a dry rub.
-If you’d like more spicy and smoky meat, rub the exterior of the turkey with some fresh black pepper, garlic powder, smoked paprika, and a touch of brown sugar.
+If you’d like more spicy, smoky meat, rub the turkey’s exterior with fresh black pepper, garlic powder, smoked paprika, and a touch of brown sugar.
 If you want even more heat, add a dash of cayenne pepper.

 Storage instructions